drackyjr/drackyjr.github.io/docs/Dave'sBlog/index.md

 ### Authentication & RCE Exploitation

-With the credentials `dave:THM{SuperSecureAdminPassword123}`, we can now access the admin panel.
+With the credentials `==FLAG 1===`, we can now access the admin panel.
 The application allows command execution through a vulnerable endpoint.

 The vulnerable endpoint at `/admin/exec` allows executing arbitrary Node.js code.
 Initial attempts with the `exec` method fail: